Editing Flexible Monthly Schedules

 How do I change the crop coefficient?

 Crop coefficient is the ratio of evapotranspiration (ET) observed for the crop.
 ET is the sum of evaporation and plant transpiration from the Earth's land and ocean surface to the atmosphere.
 So, each crop has an adjustment factor for ET on how quickly water transpires.
-To adjust, select the zone you wish to edit via the Zones tab on the Navigation bar, then select the Advanced settings and scroll to the bottom of the screen; now you can adjust the crop coefficient.
-We recommend you test small (+/-10% increments) and then navigate back to the calendar view to see the actual affect.
-In this example we started at 80% and moved the crop coefficient dial down to 70% (net -10% adjustment).
+To adjust, select the zone you wish to edit via the Zones tab on the Navigation bar, then select the Advanced Zone Settings and scroll to the bottom of the screen; now you can adjust the crop coefficient.
+We recommend you test small (+/-10% increments) and then navigate back to the calendar view to see the actual effect.